Best Criminal Defense Lawyers in Boston, MA

 How Much Does a Criminal Defense Attorney in Boston Cost?

 Fees vary by charge and complexity.
 Misdemeanor cases may cost a few thousand dollars.
-Felony trials in Suffolk Superior Court can run significantly higher.
+Felony trials in Suffolk Superior Court can run much higher.
 Most Boston criminal lawyers offer free initial consultations.
 Ask about flat fees versus hourly rates before signing a retainer.

 It depends on the offense.
 Most misdemeanors and felonies carry a six-year limit.
 Robbery has a 10-year window.
 Rape carries a 15-year deadline.
 Murder has no statute of limitations in Massachusetts.
-A defense lawyer can evaluate whether the deadline has passed in your case.
+A defense lawyer can check whether the deadline has passed in your case.

 What Happens at a Clerk Magistrate Hearing in Boston?